Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Introduction

 \Cref{sec:upperbounds,sec:lowerbounds} are then dedicated to proving \cref{thm:1121rules} by proving upper and lower bounds, and observing that these bounds are equal.
 The upper bounds are computed in \cref{sec:upperbounds} by use of the Zhu algebra formalism on the \(\Nt=2\) side.
 The lower bounds are computed in \cref{sec:lowerbounds} on the \(\slt\) side by means of a free field realisation and screening operators.
 The appearance of screening operators and their associated integrals over intricate cycles necessitates the use of \(P(w)\) rather than logarithmic intertwining operators, that is, intertwining operators where the variable is considered as a complex number rather than a formal variable.

 The non-semisimple fusion products of \cref{thm:EEfusionconj} are tackled in \cref{sec:intoprigid,sec:nonssifusion}.
-Specifically, the projective cover of the tensor unit for \(\slt\) is constructed in \cref{sec:pcover} using the free field realisation that was also used in \cref{sec:lowerbounds}.
-In \cref{sec:logintops} this projective module is used to analyse one of the fusion products appearing in \cref{thm:EEfusionconj} and to construct the evaluation morphisms for a certain family of simple projective modules, \(\slE{\mu}{1}{1}\), that will be needed to prove their rigidity.
+Specifically, the projective cover of the tensor unit for \(\slt\) is constructed in \cref{sec:pcover} using the free field realisation of \cref{sec:lowerbounds}.
+In \cref{sec:logintops} this projective module is used to analyse one of the fusion products appearing in \cref{thm:EEfusionconj} and to construct the evaluation morphisms for a certain family of simple projective modules, \(\slE{\mu}{1}{1}\), that are needed to prove their rigidity.
 In \cref{sec:logintops} we prove that the \(\slE{\mu}{1}{1}\) modules are rigid.
 Finally, in \cref{sec:nonssifusion} the results of \cref{sec:intoprigid} are combined to prove that the categories of weight modules over simple admissible affine \(\slt\) and \(\Nt=2\) are rigid, as well as that the non-semisimple fusion product decomposition of \cref{thm:EEfusionconj} hold.